-Norfolk's economic development initiatives focus on attracting, expanding, and retaining businesses that align with the City's strengths in maritime industries, higher education, medical and research facilities, neighborhood and community revitalization, and commercial corridor development.
-The ongoing development, expansion, and retention of businesses have contributed to the continued growth and diversification of Norfolk's local economy.
+Norfolk continues to advance its economic development strategy by focusing on the attraction, expansion, and retention of businesses that align with its core strengths: maritime industries, higher education, medical and research institutions, neighborhood revitalization, and commercial corridor development.
+This targeted approach has spurred ongoing economic growth and diversification across key sectors of the local economy.